Crunchyroll-Plus/crunchyroll-docs/README.md

 If you know of an endpoint that isn't documented here or if an endpoint is documented wrong please create a pull request pertaining to the endpoint.
 </p>

+* All of the endpoints come from the Crunchyroll APK version "3.41.1"

 Services
 ============